A student from Pakistan writes a tribute to her experience.

 STEP-5 Final Evaluation

-Final selection of students will be based on the Entry Test, Interview, YES Final Application, and their ELTiS test score.
-The finalists will be notified by a letter and will receive a scholarship acceptance form from the YES Program Director.
+Final selection of students will be based on the following: neatly completed YES Final Application with all required documents, online interview, group activity, in-person interview and ELTiS test score.
+The finalists will be notified by a letter from the YES Pakistan Program Director.

-Keep checking the announcement section of YES website for updates and information.
+Keep checking the announcement section of the YES Pakistan website or Facebook page for updates and information.

 Important Note: Providing any false/forged documents or information or any discrepancy found at any stage of selection process will result in disqualification of the applicant.

 Studying abroad in high school is an exciting journey for both you and your child.
 We have compiled the information below to help answer some of the questions you may have about the YES program experience.
 For further information, please e-mail the YES office in your country.

 Who will support my child’s well being while abroad?

 YES participants are placed in volunteer host family homes and into host schools in the United States by established and reputable placement organizations that have competitively been awarded grants by the U.S. Department of State to implement the placement portion of the YES program.
 While on the program, your child will have regular contact with a trained coordinator in his or her community who will provide support, assistance, and guidance, and who will be in regular contact with the placement organization’s national headquarters.

 As the consortium lead on the grant for YES operations, also competitively awarded by the U.S. Department of State, American Councils has a national office in Washington, DC, which cooperates with all placement organizations nationwide and with all overseas recruiting offices.
 Each country participating in the YES program has an in-country office with at least one permanent and full time employee in each YES country.
 These staff, who are the main contacts for the parents of YES students, in turn communicate with all organizations placing YES students in host communities.